uboslinux/ubos-docs/sphinx/users/upgrading.rst

 updated packages, the amount of data that needs to be backed up, restored, and migrated, the number of installed :term:`Apps <App>`, as well as processor, hard drive and network speed.

-.. warning:: During beta, upgrading may sometimes require additional steps.
+.. warning:: Upgrading may sometimes require additional steps.
 Please consider the release notes prior to upgrading.